PlutoPay

 Competitive Analysis

-What was my targeted audience?
+What was the target audience?

 1. User Research